adventureland-community/al-data-explorer/README.md

 - A market data renderer (what merchant is selling what?)
 - A list of monsters

+# Contributing
+We welcome any enhancements and additions to the different tools as well as new tools.
+Simply make a PR with a solid description and we will look it over and accept the changes.

+Later we might look into a voting system that can automate accepting PRs so this project becomes entirely community driven.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).